auth0/node-auth0/README.md

     //this is the strategy: office365, google-apps, adfs 'strategy': 'office365',

     'options': {

-      // these are the credentials of your application in the provider 'app_domain':    'your-app-domain.com',
-      'client_id':     'xxx',
+      // depending on the strategy, you will need a set of credentials to authenticate
+      // your app against the directory (office365 and google apps use this)
+      // Note: you will use the same values for these fields
+      // for all connections with same strategy (in this case office365) 'client_id':     'xxx',
       'client_secret': 'xxx',

-      // this field is provided by the user when he registers:
+      // These fields are provided by the user:
-      'tenant_domain': 'your tenants domain',

-      // these are the grants you want:
+      'tenant_domain': 'bigcompany.com or bicompany.onmicrosoft.com',

+      // grants:
       'user_id':          true,
       'email':            true,
       'ext_profile':      true